Wednesday, May 7, 2025 – Pre-CREF

 Dr. Mohammad Rafik Nagdee, Executive Director, CCREEE

-Betty Soto Vinas, Vice Minister of Innovation and Energy Transition, Ministry of Energy and Mines, Dominican Republic
+Betty Soto Viñas, Vice Minister of Innovation and Energy Transition, Ministry of Energy and Mines, Dominican Republic

 Christiaan Gischler, Lead Energy Specialist, Inter-American Development Bank, Moderator

-3:40 – Coffee Break and Networking
+3.35 – 4:10 PM – Coffee Break & Networking

-4:00 – Scaling Hydrogen Projects in Island Geographies
+4.10 – 5.00 PM – Scaling Hydrogen Projects in Island Geographies

 The Caribbean’s unique geography offers both advantages and challenges for green hydrogen production.
 The session explores factors critical to project feasibility, including: